Red flag symptoms

 This means hallucinations may not necessarily be pathological - recently bereaved people may report visual or auditory hallucinations.

 Auditory hallucinations may accompany severe depression, with voices talking directly to the patient, the content of which is congruent to the patient's low mood.
-They may also be seen in manic states and are again congruent with the patient's mood.
+They may also be seen in manic states, and again congruent with the patient's mood.

-An association between hallucinations and childhood sexual abuse has previously been described.
+An association between hallucinations and childhood sexual abuse has previously been described.2 Auditory hallucinations have also been reported in post-traumatic stress disorder.3

 Hallucinations may occur in neurological conditions, such as epilepsy, migraines, Parkinson's disease and Lewy body dementia.
 They are more common in Parkinson's disease with advancing age, length of illness, cognitive impairment and depression.